AlexanderSchuetz97/luaLFS/README.md

 luaLFS is a library compatible to LuaFileSystem using unix system commands instead of native c libraries.

 The primary focus of this implementation is to provide easy integration of scripts that use lfs/LuaFileSystem in linux/unix environments where LuaFileSystem cannot be easily installed.
-This includes but is not limited to Java Applications using LuaJ.
+This includes but is not limited to Java applications using LuaJ.

 If your application/environment has no such constraints then I do not recommend using luaLFS.<br>
 Use LuaFileSystem instead: https://github.com/keplerproject/luafilesystem/